SanForgeStudio/kzxengine/README.md

 # KZX Engine
 ## Description
 KZX Engine is an 3D  game engine under a proprietary based license, the KZX Engine was inspired by the gaming industry standards, created by [Grand Dog Studio](https://www.granddogstudio.com/).
-KZX Engine is now currently a Closed-sourced 3D Engine but that could possibly eventually change, if we were to become open source, then this repository would be open to any contributions.
+KZX Engine is now currently a Closed-sourced 3D Engine due to copythefts, but that could eventually change, if we were to become open source, then this repository would be open to any contributions.

-KZX Engine was based around these pillars:
+KZX Engine was based around these key functions:
 - User Interface
 - Easy-To-Use
 - Documentation